-Research and academic staff included in recent GCU jobs cuts
+Research and academic staff included in Glasgow Caledonian University jobs cut plans

-While Glasgow Caledonian’s plans to cut 100 jobs remains ‘unchanged’, its targeted expansion now includes academic and research staff
+While GCU’s plans to cut 100 jobs remains ‘unchanged,’ its targeted expansion now includes academic and research staff

-The university financial difficulties, have been largely triggered from a sharp decline in international student recruitment.
+The university’s financial difficulties were reportedly triggered by a sharp decline in international student recruitment.
 The institution has expanded the scope of cuts in an ambition to save £10 million, following a £33 million income loss.
 However, in exchange, the institution is set to cut 100 jobs, including key staff members such as professors and research fellows.

 In March, a voluntary redundancy scheme was established to directly target departments affected by international recruitment.
 Now, redundancies could affect several areas across campus.
 These include GCU London – where staff located in the London Hub could face losing their job.